balena-io/docs/pages/installing/gettingStarted-BBB.md

 <img src="/img/beaglebone/bbb_example_logs.png" width="80%">

 If node.js isn't your thing, then don't worry, you can use any language you like.
-Have a look at how to use [dockerfiles][dockerfile] and play around with our python example over [here][python-example].
+Have a look at how to use [Dockerfiles][dockerfile] and play around with our python example over [here][python-example].

 <!-- ========================== end section =================================   -->